How to Bleach Wood Furniture The Easy Way

 How to strip wood furniture

 Stripping wood furniture is a process used to remove the old finish or paint from the furniture so that it can be refinished or painted again.
-This part is not easy, it’s a lot of work, stripping the top took me about 2 hours and getting the rest of the stain down to the grain by sanding was another 2 hours.
-Hence why I did not even attempt to strip/sand this whole entire piece.
+This part is not easy; it’s a lot of work.
+Stripping the top took me about 2 hours, and getting the rest of the stain down to the grain by sanding was another 2 hours.
+Hence, why I did not even attempt to strip/sand this whole piece.

 - Prepare your workspace: Strip wood furniture in a well-ventilated area, preferably outdoors.
 Cover the ground with a drop cloth, and wear protective gloves and eyewear to avoid any skin or eye irritation.